 Objective 3.2 TWIA Slab Claim Settlement - Guidelines & Post-Storm Required Activities Description The sections prescribe guidelines TWIA must_use to settle certain claims.
 The guidelines are based on the recommendations of a panel of experts, appointed under Insurance Code 2210.578 and charged with recommending methods or models for determining the extent to which a loss may be or was incurred as a result of wind, waves, tidal surges, or rising waters not caused by waves or surge.
-Purpose To ensure compliance with Texas statutory and regulatory requirements for TWIA to use to resolve slab claims Participants VP Claims, slab claim data analysts, and slab claim team desk examiners Action Plans Claims The adjuster must use the "Damage Estimation Detailed Report" provided based on the information input into the probabilistic model approach.
+Purpose To ensure compliance with Texas statutory and regulatory requirements for TWIA to use to resolve slab claims Participants VP Claims, slab claim data analysts, and slab claim team desk examiners Action Plans The adjuster must use the "Damage Estimation Detailed Report" provided based on the information input into the probabilistic model approach.
 The Damage Estimation Detailed Report provides the following key information the adjuster must use to understand the extent of damage to the structure including damage to each structural component.
 The Damage Estimation Detailed Report must be shared with the policyholder including each time the model approach is run and a new updated Damage Estimation Detailed Report is generated.
-The report includes the following important information: Basic information about the slab claim, including storm name, policy number, claim number, address, etc 24 "Property Characteristic" data elements input into the model approach for the structure, e.g. roof shape, roof covering, roof age, length and width of structure, etc Wind damage at the time of maximum surge Weighted damage at the time of maximum surge Wind Time Histories Damage Time Histories Modeled or observed surge and wave heights Peak wind speed Post-event high-resolution aerial photographs and light detection and ranging (LIDAR) measurements Observed damage to surviving structures
+The report includes the following important information: Basic information about the slab claim, including storm name, policy number, claim number, address, etc 24 "Property Characteristic" data elements input into the model approach for the structure, e.g. roof shape, roof covering, roof age, length and width of structure, etc Wind damage at the time of maximum surge Weighted damage at the time of maximum surge Hydro Time Histories Damage Time Histories Damage Time History Table Surviving Structure Water Line Use the Observational Model Approach, along with the Probabilistic Model Approach.
+In using the observational model approach, TWIA must consider the following: Modeled or observed surge and wave heights Peak wind speed Post-event high-resolution aerial photographs and light detection and ranging (LIDAR) measurements Observed damage to surviving structures